thedersen/backbone.validation/README.md

 *Default: sentenceCase*

-Label formatters determines how an attribute name is transformed before displayed in an error message.
+Label formatters determines how an attribute name is transformed before it is displayed in an error message.

 There are three options available: